lydell/yaba/readme.md

 CoffeeScript 1.7.0 or later).
 That's currently not possible in any browser.

 If the environment does not put a `stack` property on error objects, yaba still works.
 You just don't get the expression in the error message.
-Instead you get something like "Assertion 15 failed".
+You still get something like "Assertion 15 failed", though.
 The number of runs is actually stored in `assert.runs`.
 If you plan to use it a lot in some old browser, you perhaps would like to reset that before each test, like `beforeEach -> assert.runs = 0`, to ease the debugging.

 [stack]:       https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error/Stack
 [parse-stack]: https://github.com/lydell/parse-stack